wasiahmad/NeuralCodeSum/data/README.md

 - Paper: https://arxiv.org/abs/1707.02275
 - Data source: https://github.com/EdinburghNLP/code-docstring-corpus

-Run the `get_data.sh` script inside the `python-method` directory.
+Run the `get_data.sh` script inside the `python` directory.
 Once finished, we will see a pretty table summarizing the data statistics.

 ```
 +------------------------+---------+--------+--------+---------+